-Finally, choice of GCSE options subjects can determine what subjects are available to students at 16 and 18.
-The Russell Group of universities has produced this helpful guidance to help young people make informed choices: https://www.informedchoices.ac.uk/
+Finally, GCSE subjects can determine what subjects are available to students for post -16 study.
+The Russell Group of universities has produced this helpful guidance to help young people make informed choices.

+Website at: https://russellgroup.ac.uk/about/our-universities/